 Use the County's legislative platform process and partner with other public agencies throughout the state to propose and support legislation to combat illegal dumping.
 PARKS AND RECREATION Contra Costa County is an outdoor enthusiast's delight.
-Whether it is a peaceful nature walk through Carquinez Strait Regional Shoreline, an exciting hike around historic Black Diamond Mines Regional Preserve, fishing at a local reservoir, or a fun day out with family and friends at a neighborhood park, the county offers something for residents of all ages and abilities.
+Whether it is a peaceful nature walk through Carquinez Strait Regional Shoreline, an exciting hike around historic Black Diamond Mines Regional Preserve, fishing at a nearby reservoir, or a fun day out with family and friends at a local park, the county offers something for residents of all ages and abilities.
 In this region, one can explore the beautiful landscapes, appreciate breathtaking views, enjoy outdoor activities, and learn about the local flora and fauna.
 This wide variety of activities encourages physical activity, learning, and socialization, while also providing opportunities for people to connect with nature and enjoy the outdoors.
 Quality parks and recreational opportunities can also contribute to economic development by attracting visitors and promoting tourism.
 Overall, parks and recreation are essential to creating healthy, vibrant communities where individuals and families thrive.

 The Carquinez Strait Regional Shoreline provides trail recreation opportunities for residents and visitors.
 (Community-submitted photo) Most county residents are fortunate to have access to a variety of parks and trails in unincorporated areas, as shown on Figures PFS-7 and PFS-8: • State and regional parks provide a broad range of recreational opportunities, such as hiking, bicycling, horseback riding, fishing, swimming, camping, group sports, and ecological and cultural education.
 This category includes Mount Diablo State Park and Marsh Creek State Historic Park, which are owned and managed by the California Department of Parks and Recreation, as well as many regional parks owned and managed by the East Bay Regional Park District (EBRPD).
 In addition, EBMUD and CCWD offer recreational opportunities, such as hiking and fishing, as secondary uses within the watersheds of their reservoirs.
-The US National Park Service also operates the Port Chicago Naval Magazine National Memorial at Military Ocean Terminal Concord, John Muir National Historic Site in Martinez, and Eugene O'Neill National Historic Site just outside Danville. - Local parks are indispensable elements of our neighborhoods and communities.
-They serve as focal points where people can exercise and enjoy leisure time together, and include sports courts, playgrounds, playfields, or other amenities.
-Local parks in unincorporated areas are typically owned and maintained by the County or a special district, such as a recreation and park district or community services district.
-The local park system is often augmented by similar facilities on school campuses.
-In some areas, private organizations such as homeowners' associations maintain parks for their communities, sometimes allowing public access. - Trails are essentially linear parks.
-They provide safe connections between residential neighborhoods, parks, schools, and other destinations.
-Because of their connectivity, they also act as alternative commute routes in some communities, though typically they're restricted to pedestrian, bicycle, and micromobility use.
-Major regional trails in Contra Costa County include portions of the San Francisco Bay Trail, a 500-mile network of trails along San Francisco and San Pablo Bays that is managed collaboratively by several agencies, including the Metropolitan Transportation Commission/Association of Bay Area Governments, and EBRPD; portions of the 50-mile Carguinez Strait Scenic Loop Trail that is managed by the Bay Area Ridge Trail Council; and the 26-mile Iron Horse Regional Trail, 13.5-mile Contra Costa Canal Regional Trail, and 19-mile Delta de Anza Regional Trail managed by EBRPD.
-The county is also crisscrossed by innumerable smaller, local trails, many of which are unpaved and informal.
-While not shown on Figure PFS-7, numerous parks within incorporated cities and towns are also available to residents of unincorporated areas.
-FEDERAL, STATE, REGIONAL, AND LOCAL RECREATION LANDS
+The US National Park Service also operates the Port Chicago Naval Magazine National Memorial at Military Ocean Terminal Concord, John Muir National Historic Site in Martinez, and Eugene O'Neill National Historic Site just outside Danville.
+FIGURE PFS-7 FEDERAL, STATE, REGIONAL, AND LOCAL RECREATION LANDS